 Dastari regrets the fact that the Time Lords sent this particular Doctor as their emissary, because he has a certain regard for him.

 Sue: He was hoping for Jon Pertwee.
 He can’t stand that one.

-Stike slaps the Second Doctor across the face.
+Stike slaps the Second Doctor.